 Harrington said that during his time at Chicago O’Hare airport from 2007 until 2013, his favorite shift in the Image Operator room where guards would take turns sitting in the windowless room (that was also void of security cameras) and viewing naked pictures of passengers taken by X-ray machines.

 “Many of the images we gawked at were of overweight people, their every fold and dimple on full awful display.
 Piercings of every kind were visible.
 Women who’d had mastectomies were easy to discern — their chests showed up on our screens as dull, pixelated regions.
-Hernias appeared as bulging, blistery growths in the crotch area,” he wrote in the Politico article.
+Hernias appeared as bulging, blistery growths in the crotch area,” he wrote in the Politico article.“All the old, crass stereotypes about race and genitalia size thrived on our secure government radio channels.”

 The Image Operator room turned into a secret meeting place for workers because it was one of the only places in the airport without any security cameras.